wp-plugins/wp-fastest-cache/readme.txt

 3. Minify Css - You can decrease the size of css files
 4. Enable Gzip Compression - Reduce the size of files sent from your server to increase the speed to which they are transferred to the browser.
 5. Leverage browser caching - Reduce page load times for repeat visitors
+6. Combine CSS - Reduce number of HTTP round-trips by combining multiple CSS resources into one

 <h4>Supported languages: </h4>